Bieber sharp, Martin steals home as Indians beat Tigers 4-2

-DETROIT (AP) — Shane Bieber pitched impressively into the eighth inning, and Leonys Martin stole home to lift the Cleveland Indians to a 4-2 victory over the Detroit Tigers on Saturday.
+Martin stole home in the eighth inning for an insurance run, and the Indians beat the Detroit Tigers 4-2 on Saturday behind an impressive start by Shane Bieber.
+Detroit managed only one baserunner in the first six innings against Bieber, who lasted into the eighth.

 Bieber (6-2) allowed four hits and struck out 12 in 7 2/3 innings.
-Detroit managed only one baserunner through the first six innings before scoring twice in the seventh.
+Detroit scored twice in the seventh but never led.

-Martin provided the highlight of the game in the eighth, taking off from third while reliever Victor Alcantara was preparing to make a pitch.
+Martin provided the highlight of the game with two outs in the eighth, getting a good-sized lead and taking off from third on Alcantara.

+“He keep the head down every single time,” Martin said.
+“After I see a couple pitches, I said this is the right moment, this is a good opportunity.
+The third baseman helped me a little bit in that decision, because he was far away from the base.”

 Alcantara stepped off and threw to the plate, and although the ball arrived at the same time as Martin, the Cleveland runner’s hand knocked the ball away as he reached for home.

+“We’re playing in the hole with the third baseman, over toward shortstop, and Victor’s got his little thing when he comes set where he looks down.
+I saw Leo way down the line, that’s why the pitch before I kind of faked like we were going to throw behind him,” Detroit catcher John Hicks said.
+“When Victor came set, I saw him take off.
+I was yelling with everything I have to step off.
+The ball got there right as he did and when I went to tag him, he knocked it out of my glove.”

 The Indians led 4-2 after that play.
 Oliver Perez relieved Bieber and got the final out of the eighth, then Brad Hand finished for his 20th save in 20 chances.

 Detroit manager Ron Gardenhire was ejected in the sixth.
+Bench coach Steve Liddle said there was a disagreement over the strike zone.

 The first three Cleveland runs came in the fifth off reliever Nick Ramirez (3-1) on a misty, rainy day in which fielders seemed to have trouble with popups and fly balls.
 Detroit’s Nicholas Castellanos allowed Jordan Luplow’s fly to deep right to drop for an RBI double, and Jose Ramirez’s sacrifice fly made it 2-0.
 Kevin Plawecki added an infield single to bring home another run.